 It’s common to ask questions like that because we don’t always find the best way to manage our money.
 Even more vulnerable to waste is retirement, which is often a large amount.

-I have retired; what do I do with the money?
+I am retired; what do I do with the money?

-Thousands of ways are to give reason to the money you have earned with constant effort for decades.
+There are thousands of ways are to use the money you have earned with constant effort for decades.
 It is not advisable to do whatever you want with it because, by the time you realize it, you will probably have lost it all.

 The best option is to assist a financial expert and hire his services with the money received from your retirement to give a better end to the remaining.
 Other tips or ways can also help you, and spending money on an agent will not be necessary.